-It finally happened: Nintendo 64 games have been added to Nintendo Switch Online with the Expansion Pack.
-The pricing for the upgrade will cost you extra, but it includes nine N64 classics including Super Mario 64, Mario Kart 64, and The Legend of Zelda: Ocarina of Time.
+Nintendo 64 games have been enjoying a second life on Nintendo Switch Online with the Expansion Pack.
+The pricing for the upgrade will cost you extra, but it includes plenty of N64 classics like Super Mario 64, Mario Kart 64, and The Legend of Zelda: Ocarina of Time.

-If Banjo-Kazooie is coming, why not the sequel?
-Banjo-Tooie built upon everything from the original game by letting you use every single move from Kazooie at the start of the sequel and expanding the world.
+If Banjo Kazooie is on Nintendo Switch Online, then why not the sequel?
+Banjo Tooie built upon everything from the original game by letting you use every single move from Kazooie at the start of the sequel and expanding the world.
 Where the first game was set inside Gruntilda’s Lair, the second opens up the full Isle O’Hags, which contains fun levels like the ancient Mayahem Temple, the cavernous Glitter Gulch Mine, and even a series of islands in the sky known as Cloud Cuckooland.
-The bear and bird also get plenty of new powers and transformations across these locales.

 Conker’s Bad Fur Day

-Nintendo Switch Online includes a family plan, and adults are just as much part of the family as their kids — why not something for them?
+Nintendo Switch Online includes a family plan, and adults are just as much part of the family as their kids.
 After the Banjo games, developer Rare created Conker’s Bad Fur Day, an M-rated platformer full of pop culture references.
 Conker’s Bad Fur Day includes parodies of Terminator, The Godfather, The Matrix, and many more.
 One of the most iconic scenes skewers Saving Private Ryan, as Conker storms a beach with a bunch of squirrels who quickly meet their end.
 It’s funny, it’s bloody, and it features an iconic boss fight against a giant pile of poo.

 Diddy Kong Racing

 The Nintendo Switch Online Expansion Pack features online multiplayer for games like Star Fox and Mario Kart, and Diddy Kong Racing would fall right into the same category.
-In fact, many fans consider it superior to other kart racers of the era, thanks to letting you race in a car, raft, or airplane.
+In fact, many fans consider it superior to other kart racers of the era, thanks to being able to race in a car, raft, or airplane.
 There’s also an overworld that connects its five worlds, each of which sport four tracks for you to race around.
-This game also includes the first appearance of both Banjo and Conker, so it would be a nice family reunion too.

-We might be getting Mario Party Superstars soon, but that’s an amalgamation of the N64 Mario Party trilogy.
+Mario Party Superstars is the latest game in the franchise, but that’s an amalgamation of the N64 Mario Party trilogy.
 It has plenty of mini-games and boards from the first game, but not every single one.
 After playing through the new game, party-goers may want to revisit the original and try the rest of the fun stuff that didn’t make the cut.
-Plus, joysticks on the Switch Pro Controller and Joy-Cons shouldn’t cause the same blisters that original players got from all the mini-games that required rapid spinning.
+Plus, joysticks on the Switch Pro Controller and Joy-Cons shouldn’t cause the same blisters that original players got from Tug ‘O War.

 If GoldenEye makes the cut, then its spiritual successor should get the same love.
-A Perfect Dark reboot is already in the works, so Nintendo could capitalize on the hype by including the original.
+The Perfect Dark reboot has seen some development trouble, so Nintendo should probably get ahead of that while it can.
 Joanna Dark battles all manner of aliens across the game’s levels using all sorts of weapons, including the iconic Laptop Gun, an assault rifle that looks like a regular old computer at first.
 Once again, this would be another opportunity for great online multiplayer through Nintendo Switch Online.

-How can you launch N64 games on the Switch without including an original console launch title?
-Pilotwings 64 was a showcase for what Nintendo’s first 3D console could do, allowing you to fly around a variety of environments, including a miniature version of the United States — you can even fly to a Mount Rushmore that features Mario’s head.
-Each of the game’s six pilots has their own set of skills, so you need to choose appropriately based on the flight challenges you’re trying to complete.
-What a classic.
+How can you have N64 games on the Switch without including an original launch title?
+Pilotwings 64 was a showcase for what Nintendo’s first 3D console could do, allowing you to fly around a variety of environments, including a miniature version of the United States, complete with a Mount Rushmore featuring Mario.
+It’s a classic.

-We know that Pokemon Snap is coming to Nintendo Switch Online, but it’s not the only classic Pokemon game from the era.
-Pokemon Stadium allowed trainers to compete against Gym Leaders and each other by building special teams from the Kanto region Pokedex.
-Online play is the perfect way to let players battle each other remotely, and the original’s Game Boy compatibility could be updated to work with Pokemon Home.
-There’s potentially some strong synergy with Let’s Go Eevee and Pikachu, which are based on the original Yellow version.
+Pokémon Snap is available on Nintendo Switch Online, but it’s not the only classic Pokémon game from the era.
+Pokémon Stadium allowed trainers to compete against Gym Leaders and each other by building special teams from the Kanto region Pokédex.
+Online play is the perfect way to let players battle each other remotely, and the original’s Game Boy compatibility could be updated to work with Pokémon Home.

 Star Wars Episode 1 Racer

 Star Wars Episode 1 Racer actually received a new coat of paint when it re-released on Switch and other platforms, but why not let us try the original too?
 Taking cues from the kart racers of the time, this podracing game features Anakin Skywalker and other (far less popular) pilots zooming along tracks from the Star Wars universe.
-F-Zero X can be seen in the Expansion Pack trailer, and while that game is certainly comparable to Episode 1 Racer, it’s just not quite the same — all due to respect to Captain Falcon.
+F-Zero X is available, and while that game is certainly comparable to Episode 1 Racer, it’s just not quite the same — all due to respect to Captain Falcon.

 Wave Race 64

 Just like Pilotwings, Wave Race is one of the games that first showcased the Nintendo 64’s leap to 3D graphics — it was referred to as “F-Zero on water” for a reason.
-Plus, it was the very first racing game on N64 at all, so it deserves some respect.
+Plus, it was the very first racing game on N64, period, so it deserves some respect.
 Races, stunts, and time trials were all staples of single-player, and of course, you could compete against other players too.
 Again, that sounds like a great online racing experience.
-At least it’s available on the Wii U Virtual Console.
+It’s available on the Wii U Virtual Console, but with that service shutting down in 2023, Wave Race needs a new home.